 Before 1998 only two photographs of the Andean mountain cat existed.
 So little was known about this cat we didn’t know what they preyed on, didn’t know whether they were nocturnal or diurnal, didn’t know how large their range was, we didn’t even know if they were social cats like lions or a solitary species as is the norm with cats.
 It was a challenge to big to ignore for wild cat specialist and ecologist Jim Sanderson who, armed with a picture detailing a vague location and his camera, set off to research the world’s most elusive cat.

 A highly motivated Sanderson headed off to Chile in the hopes of uncovering the mysteries that this elusive cat held.
 As the weeks passed, sat in a tent in near freezing conditions no cats could be seen or heard.
 It wasn’t until after 6 weeks camped out in the Andes that Sanderson finally saw what he was looking for.
 Less than one hundred feet away from his tent was a rather scruffy looking, ash coloured cat sat watching him.
 From this moment on we have been lucky enough to witness the mysteries of this cat unravel.
-After watching and researching these cats, taking a number of photos and documenting their habits and behaviours Jim Sanderson returned home and formed the Andean Cat Alliance (AGA).
+After watching and researching these cats, taking a number of photos and documenting their habits and behaviours Jim Sanderson returned home, travelled to the city of Salta, Argentina and met with fellow wild cat lovers from Bolivia, Chile and Argentina and between them they formed the Andean Cat Alliance (AGA).
 Thanks to this organisation and others such as Seeking the Andean cat we now have numerous photos, videos, and their secrets are finally coming to light.

 The research Jim Sanderson and the Andean Cat Alliance have done in such a short amount of time is impressive however the Andean Cat remains, like many of the small wild cat species, hugely under researched and conservation efforts are few and far between.